 Meet the 2025 Excellence in Assessment Recognition Recipients!

 Ball State University’s Division of Online and Strategic Learning, Office of Inclusive Excellence, and Office of the Vice Provost for Academic Affairs hosted the 2025 Provost’s Summit: Fostering Inclusiveness in an Evolving Educational Landscape February 6 and 7, 2025.
 Each spring, Ball State faculty and staff are nominated and selected for Excellence in Assessment Recognition, and the honorees are celebrated at the Provost’s Summit.
-Four outstanding faculty were recognized in the following categories:
+Four outstanding faculty were recognized this year.

 The video above was shared at the 2025 Provost’s Summit in celebration of this year’s Excellence in Assessment recipients.
 Learn more about their incredible work in the sections below.